BoomButton/DF-BAMM/README.md

 * Merges of content as well as graphics.

 #####Limitations:
-* If you have two files with the same name, you're gonna have a bad time.
+* If you have two files with the same name in your graphics directory, you're gonna have a bad time.

 ###TO RUN